Python-SIP/sip/sphinx/annotations.rst

     is specified then when the wrapped instance is garbage collected the C or C++ instance is not destroyed but instead added to a list of delayed instances.
-When the interpreter exits then the function :cfunc:`sipDelayedDtors()` is called with the list of delayed instances.
+When the interpreter exits then the function :c:func:`sipDelayedDtors()` is called with the list of delayed instances.
-    :cfunc:`sipDelayedDtors()` can then choose to call (or ignore) the destructors in any desired order.
+    :c:func:`sipDelayedDtors()` can then choose to call (or ignore) the destructors in any desired order.

-    The :cfunc:`sipDelayedDtors()` function must be specified using the :directive:`%ModuleCode` directive.
+    The :c:func:`sipDelayedDtors()` function must be specified using the :directive:`%ModuleCode` directive.

-.. cfunction:: void sipDelayedDtors(const sipDelayedDtor *dd_list)
+.. c:function:: void sipDelayedDtors(const sipDelayedDtor *dd_list)

     :param dd_list:
         the linked list of delayed instances.

-.. ctype:: sipDelayedDtor
+.. c:type:: sipDelayedDtor

     This structure describes a particular delayed destructor.

-    .. cmember:: const char *dd_name
+    .. c:member:: const char* dd_name

         This is the name of the class excluding any package or module name.

-    .. cmember:: void *dd_ptr
+    .. c:member:: void* dd_ptr

         This is the address of the C or C++ instance to be destroyed.
-It's exact type depends on the value of :cmember:`dd_isderived`.
+It's exact type depends on the value of :c:member:`dd_isderived`.

-    .. cmember:: int dd_isderived
+    .. c:member:: int dd_isderived

-        This is non-zero if the type of :cmember:`dd_ptr` is actually the generated derived class.
+        This is non-zero if the type of :c:member:`dd_ptr` is actually the generated derived class.
 This allows the correct destructor to be called.
 See :ref:`ref-derived-classes`.

-    .. cmember:: sipDelayedDtor *dd_next
+    .. c:member:: sipDelayedDtor* dd_next

         This is the address of the next entry in the list or zero if this is the last one.